SeldonIO/seldon-core/docs-gb/kubernetes/kafka.md

 {% hint style="info" %}
 **Note**: This page discuss how to install Strimzi Operator and create Kafka cluster for trial, dev, or testing purposes.
-For production grade installation consult [Strimzi documentation](https://strimzi.io/documentation/) or use one of managed solutions mentioned [here](./index.md).
+For production grade installation consult [Strimzi documentation](https://strimzi.io/documentation/) or use one of [managed solutions](#managed-kafka).
 {% endhint %}

 You can install and configure Strimzi using either Helm charts or our Ansible playbooks, both documented below.